Many of us at ActionQuest are parents too…

 Since her launch she has circumnavigated the globe multiple times, offering Seamester students the chance to cross oceans while furthering their educational and personal goals.

-Looking to give something back to the communities that had supported ActionQuest and Seamester for so long, Jim and Mike created GoBeyond, a worldwide community service-learning program for teenagers.
+Looking to give something back to the communities that had supported ActionQuest and Seamester for so long, Jim and Mike created GoBeyond, a worldwide community service summer camp program for teenagers.

 GoBeyond teams up with local, national and international organizations so students can embark on meaningful service projects around the world.

 Mike sails aboard full time with the British Virgin Island ActionQuest summer programs, preferring to maintain his active role as director.
 Today ActionQuest, Seamester and GoBeyond teen summer travel programs span the world and have changed the lives of thousands of teenagers.